bonesgone/aidin_doosan_thesis_progress/README.md

 - Richer teleoperation data using hand and wrist tracking, especially demonstrations that include contact recovery rather than only nominal open-loop motion.
 - Tactile-history representations that capture contact onset, force changes, and possible slip over time.
 - Teacher-student style training where privileged simulation information helps generate supervision, while the deployed policy uses only available robot observations.
-- Evaluation under wider pose randomization and physical shifts such as friction, mass, and object geometry changes.

 ## Media